 By following our 6-day West Highlands hiking itinerary, we guarantee that the 6 chosen day hikes will absolutely knock your socks off!

 Starting around the southernmost area of the West Highlands, the Tarmachan Ridge is a brilliant first hike, which will certainly whet your appetite for marvellous mountainous landscapes.
 Heading north to picturesque Glencoe, you’ll experience Bidean Nam Bian – a truly spectacular day hike, one of the best in Scotland.
 Onwards and upwards to Fort Williams, you’ll climb Britain’s highest mountain (Ben Nevis) and the even more spectacular Ring of Steall, which includes a mesmerising four Munros!
 Heading further north, you’ll have one more spectacular mountain trail and ridgeline to conquer – The Saddle via Forcan Ridge.
-To finish, you’ll hike to the arguably best waterfall in Britain – the Falls of Glomach.
+To finish, you’ll hike to arguably the best waterfall in Britain – the Falls of Glomach.

 Of course, the obvious omission to this West Highlands hiking itinerary is the unbelievable Aonach Eagach in Fort Williams, famed for having the narrowest ridgeline on mainland Britain.
-If you’re experienced with hardcore scrambling, feel free to add this onto the itinerary to make it a 7-day trip.
+If you’re experienced with hardcore scrambling, feel free to add this to the itinerary to make it a 7-day trip.
 Otherwise, if you only have six days and you’re all about the mountain trails, you could swap out the Falls of Glomach for Aonach Eagach.